patricksavalle/devops-project-template/content/integration-standard.md

 > - [Guidelines](#guidelines)
 >

-The integration platform is a set of tooling that must be used to connect applications to each other.
+The integration platform is a set of tools, patterns and guidelines that *must* be used to connect applications to each other.
-It typically consists of gateways, load-balancers, routers, queues, topics and caches.
+A modern platform typically consists of (API-) gateways, proxies, load-balancers, routers, message queues and caches.

-A good integration platform has a very dedicated function: decoupling of communication from location and in time (asynchronization).
+The platform has a very dedicated function: decoupling of communication from location and in time (asynchronization).

 ## Guidelines

 There are different approaches to integration.
-These guidelines provide maximal flexibility and agility.
+These guidelines provide maximal team autonomy and agility, matchting DevOps.
-It avoid lock-in on specific technology at the expense of some overhead in the applications.
+They avoid lock-in on specific technology, at the expense of having to include some extra non-functionality in the applications.

-- [ ] Mark exceptions to these guidelines as technical debt on your project board
+- [ ] Backlog exceptions to these guidelines as technical debt

 - [ ] Teams are responsible for their own integrations